 Honorable Mention: MIDI Zuesaphone (Singing Tesla Coil)

 Students: Jacob Feddersen, Leo Freier, Luke Heilman, William Brandt, Greg Harmon, Gunnar Andrews.
-Adviser: Joe Zambreno
+Advisor: Joe Zambreno

 The purpose of our project is to create a “showpiece” for the CprE department.
 This showpiece will be a zeusaphone, which is a tesla coil that plays certain frequencys in such a way that it makes music!
 Ideally, our project can be shown at department events to show what students can do once they have completed four years at Iowa State.
 All of our weekly reports and documentation can be accessed from the navigation bars above.
 Also in the navigation bars above, you can see descriptions of each team member as well as our team repository.